The Home Of Great Ideas For More Than 100 Years

 Celebrity handyman, Craig Phillips, has teamed up with Purplebricks to reveal how to put together some effective additions to the home.
 The former Big Brother winner said: 'A lot of people have surprised themselves since lockdown with unexpected DIY skills.
 The trick is to have the right tools and keep it simple.
 If you want to boost the appeal of your home, then use colour and get creative with the space you have.'

-Virtual house viewings can range from videos to 360-degree images like this one.
+Virtual house viewings can range from videos to 360-degree images like this one (opens in new tab).
 Drone technology is another method growing in popularity for showcasing properties.
 Since the government announced the Covid-safe house viewing guidelines (opens in new tab) virtual viewings have become an essential part of house hunting.

 'Such technology has huge potential for how we market properties,' says Christopher Dewe from Knight Frank's Country department.
 'It may well be a better option than producing a brochure or floorplan in some instances.'

 'Virtual viewings can also help in identifying the serious buyers for a property,' he explains.
 'And we must remember that we are also dealing increasingly with a younger generation that likes to do their research behind the scenes.'

 Virtual viewings, usually via FaceTime has been used in the letting market by overseas students or young professionals for years now.

 'We've been doing virtual viewings for overseas students for as long as FaceTime technology has been around,' says Gary Hall, head of lettings at Knight Frank.
 'It's mainly been with overseas students, but a few professionals too.
 It's worked perfectly well.'